The platform

 - Published UCRI formula and fixed weights

-- Formula reproduction against the frozen LA v1.0 master
+- Formula reproduction against the released California UCRI components

 - Source registry with dataset vintage notes